Noaaan/MythicMetals/PATCHNOTES.md

 # 0.12.0
 ## MAKE A BACKUP BEFORE UPDATING TO THIS VERSION!
 ### Replaced EnchantGiver with a custom ability system.
 **PLEASE NOTE that these <ins>STACK</ins> with enchantments, and ignore vanilla enchantment restrictions.**

-Tweaked the White Aegis sword texture slightly.
-Adjusted all hardness values of ores, and made ores harder to mine with the wrong tool (especially if you have efficiency).
-Changed the Aegis blades to use their own material, so that they can be repaired with Palladium instead of Celestium.
-Slightly buffed the attack speed of Orichalcum and Osmium tools.
-Updated the armor item textures for Durasteel, Palladium, and regular Banglum.
-Removed Vermiculite.

-Thanks to leocth for the Simplified Chinese (zh_ch) translation!
+Thanks to clarenre, Kasualix and leocth for working towards the Simplified Chinese (zh_ch) translation!

 ### Morkite has been added
 This new ore drops a new crystal-like metal, which works as fuel.